Date of Meeting: February 9, 2019

 David Kingsbury talked about some microwaves on the market which work with Alexa.

-He also talked about the training available through June for Social Rehab Clients.
+He also talked about the training available at the Carroll Center through June 2019 for Social Rehab Clients.

 Students from Olin College are working with Microsoft to build a product to assist people who are blind or visually impaired.
 The web application VIA would be used at home to help people familiarize themselves with areas before they went out to travel the routes.
 This is for outdoor navigation.
 They went through some questions to get information to help them develop this app.